BattletechModders/RogueTech/CustomAmmoCategories/README.txt

 {
 "debugLog":true, - enable debug log
+"ShowEvasiveAsNumber": true, - if true near evasive pips bar its amount will be showed as number "EvasiveNumberFontSize" : 24 - font size for evasive pips count "EvasiveNumberWidth": 25 - size of background for evasive pips count.
+You should adjust this if changed font size.
+"EvasiveNumberHeight": 20
-"ShowEvasiveAsNumber": true, - if true near evasive pips bar its amount will be showed as number "ResetHeatSinkMessageTemplate":"USED HEAT SINKS:{0}=>{1}", - template for reset used heatsinks message "ApplyHeatSinkMessageTemplate":"APPLY HEAT SINKS:{0}=>{1} HCAP:{1} USED:{2}=>{3}", - template for allied heatsinks message "ApplyHeatSinkActorStat":"CACOverrallHeatSinked", - actor's stat name for overall heat sinked during battle
+"ResetHeatSinkMessageTemplate":"USED HEAT SINKS:{0}=>{1}", - template for reset used heatsinks message "ApplyHeatSinkMessageTemplate":"APPLY HEAT SINKS:{0}=>{1} HCAP:{1} USED:{2}=>{3}", - template for allied heatsinks message
+"ApplyHeatSinkActorStat":"CACOverrallHeatSinked", - actor's stat name for overall heat sinked during battle